Dizzyiou/TonicGaro/NullifyData/README.md

 Feel free to fork on the [Nullify](https://github.com/notplu/Nullify) repo.

-Code is on this repo to bypass school blocks.
+Source code is on this repo to bypass school blocks.